Most people want to live in a clean and tidy home but don’t want to do the cleaning. It is easily manageable once you break it down.

 Break into Seasons

 Seasonal cleaning, rather than saving it all for spring, offers a more inviting home year-round while taking the chore out of daily, weekly and fortnightly cleans.
 It is less taxing than cleaning everything from top-to-bottom every quarter.
 Things like outside deep cleaning are a yearly event and easy to assign to early summer when the grime of winter can be power-washed away.
+If you live in the great state of Texas, try using Dust to Dazzle Maids.
+Dust to Dazzle is the provider of cleaning services in Tyler, TX.

 While assigning areas into seasons, consider the make-up, medicine and toiletries.
 All of these have expiry dates and can cause illness or infection if used passed them.

 Frayed power cords are easy to notice if the damage is terrible, even without training.
 If the damage isn’t bad, they still pose a risk.
-Hexo Services offers a range of residential electrical safety checks for the damage you can’t see.
+Hexo Electrical Testing offers a range of residential electrical safety checks for the damage you can’t see.
 Electrical items don’t have a date written across them like the bottle of shampoo.

 With the major cleaning out of the way, it is easier to maintain a clean and tidy home.
 Breaking things into weekly or fortnightly cleans is going to depend on your lifestyle and whether you have pets or children.
 If you have pets or no children, low traffic areas, such as the bedroom floors, only need attention every two weeks.
 Door handles and light switches also require a wipe.
 Dusting is best done every two weeks unless you suffer from hay fever.
 The inside of high-use appliances, such as the washing machine’s detergent drawer needs to be taken out and soaked in bleach, or tea tree oil.
-This stops mould building up.
+This stops mold from building up.

 Don’t allow clutter to accumulate.
 Before you know it, you’ll be surrounded by stuff, and the cleaning will become overwhelming.
 Put everything in its proper place before bed each night.